RafaeldeCarvalhoBZR/Array-filler-gonne-mad/README.md

-# Array-filler-gonne-mad

-Filling an array using lots of unnecessary actions.
+Randomly filling an array with an inputed range of numbers.